-After traveling to Yukon on the St. Roch, Panipakuttuk traveled by dogsled over the next two years with Lydia, Panikpak and Mary to return to Pond Inlet, more than 2,500 kilometres.
-Later, Mary Panigusig had a particularly sensitive job in the 1950s working as an interpreter aboard the new government hospital ship C. D. Howe.
-The C. D. Howe patrolled the Eastern Arctic each summer and evacuated Inuit with tuberculosis to sanatoria and hospitals in the south.
+Panipakuttuk brought his companions home from Yukon to Pond Inlet, more than 2,500 kilometres, by sled over the next two years.
+Later, Mary Panigusiq had a particularly sensitive job in the 1950s as an interpreter aboard the new government hospital ship, C.D.
+Howe.
+The Howe patrolled the Eastern Arctic each summer and evacuated Inuit with tuberculosis to hospitals in the south.
 For six years, hundreds of frightened Inuit, separated from their families and surrounded by crew and officials speaking only French and English, depended on Mary for reassurance and to make their needs known, whether they came from Pond Inlet or from any of a dozen other Arctic communities.

-In the 1950s, the government chose to move people from Nunavik to southern Ellesmere Island and Resolute Bay, places where game was believed to be more abundant and where new communities would help assert Canadian sovereignty.
+In the 1950s, the government chose to move people from Nunavik to southern Ellesmere Island and Resolute Bay, places where game was believed to be more abundant and where their presence would assert Canadian sovereignty.
 As in 1934, Tununirmiut were recruited to share their knowledge of extreme conditions.
-In 1953, Simon Akpaliapik and Samuel Arnakallak were moved with their families to Ellesmere from Pond Inlet, while Jaybeddie Amagoalik was moved to Resolute Bay.
-Seven families from Inukjuak were also relocated.
+In 1953, Simon Akpaliapik and Samuel Arnakallak from Pond Inlet were moved with their families to Ellesmere, while Jaybeddie Amagoalik was moved to Resolute Bay.
+They accompanied seven families from Inukjuak.
 In 1955, another group from Inukjuak were resettled in Grise Fiord and Resolute.
-The communities were not harmonious, in part because of friction between Tununirmiut and Nunavimmiut.
-The people chosen for these ventures were given assurances prior to relocation that they would be allowed to return to their original homes after a year or two if they were dissatisfied with the new location.
+The communities were not harmonious, in part because of friction between Tununirmiut and Nunavummiut.
+The people chosen for these ventures claim they were given assurances prior to relocation that they would be allowed to return to their original homes after a year or two if they were dissatisfied with the new location.
 The government considered the relocations a success, but Inuit protested that they unwittingly participated in an ill-conceived experiment and demanded acknowledgement of government wrongdoing.
-In 1996, the Canadian government awarded \$10 million to survivors of the relocation, though it has never apologized for the hardships they endured.10
+In 1996, the Canadian government awarded \$10 million to survivors of the relocation, though it has never apologized for the hardships they endured.

 Throughout six decades of gradual change, the Tununirmiut attracted attention from outsiders who eagerly published impressions of people and place.
-In 1921, a party of Danish and Greenlandic scientific adventurers launched the Fifth Thule Expedition, a remarkable four-year venture moving from Greenland to Alaska, to document Inuit culture and, through archaeology and ethnography to investigate the origins of Inuit as a people.
+In 1921, a party of Danish and Greenlandic scientific adventurers launched the Fifth Thule Expedition, a remarkable four-year venture moving from Greenland to Alaska, to document Inuit culture and, through archaeology and ethnography, to investigate the origins of Inuit as a people.
 Some of the party's members, notably Therkel Matthiassen, spent time at Pond Inlet and included its sites and stories in their published expedition reports and memoirs.

-Documentary filmmaker Doug Wilkinson also recorded life in the area.
-He spent a year on Eclipse Sound in 1953 living at an ilagiit nunagivaktangat called Aulatsivik, filming Joseph Idlout and his family for the acclaimed film and book Land of the Long Day.
+Qimmi Douglas Wilkinson, Angutirjuaq, Mary Aaluluuq Kilukuishak, Jobie Nutarak, Jimaima Angiliq, and Asina Qamaniqj, July 1951 LIBRARY AND ARCHIVES CANADA called Aulatsivik, filming Joseph Idlout and his family for the acclaimed film and book Land of the Long Day.
 Wilkinson lived with Idlout, the star of the film, travelled with him on seal-hunting trips, wore clothes made by Idlout's wife Kidlak, and recorded the annual visit of the C. D. Howe.
 Wilkinson presented a somewhat sentimental but informative portrait of life in northern Baffin Island during the 1950s.
 The work is also a poignant introduction to Idlout, whose relocation to Resolute Bay a few years later was not a success.